Actipro/WPF-Controls/Documentation/topics/shared/windows-serialization.md

 Next there are three methods to override.
 First, override [GetXmlSerializer](xref:@ActiproUIRoot.Serialization.XmlSerializerBase`2.GetXmlSerializer*) to return a standard `XmlSerializer` that specifies the `Type`s that will be serialized/deserialized.

-Second, override [ApplyTo](xref:@ActiproUIRoot.Serialization.XmlSerializerBase`2.ApplyTo*) with code that examines the [RootNode](xref:@ActiproUIRoot.Serialization.XmlSerializerBase`2.RootNode) property value and updates the passed object (like a [NavigationBar](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar) instance.
+Second, override [ApplyTo](xref:@ActiproUIRoot.Serialization.XmlSerializerBase`2.ApplyTo*) with code that examines the [RootNode](xref:@ActiproUIRoot.Serialization.XmlSerializerBase`2.RootNode) property value and updates the passed object (like a [NavigationBar](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar) instance).

 Third, override [CreateRootNodeFor](xref:@ActiproUIRoot.Serialization.XmlSerializerBase`2.CreateRootNodeFor*) to create the root XML node that will be serialized (like a [XmlNavigationBarLayout](xref:@ActiproUIRoot.Controls.Navigation.Serialization.XmlNavigationBarLayout)) for the passed object.

 ### Creating the Serializable Objects

 Next, create the objects that will be part of the hierarchy to serialize.
 The objects must inherit [XmlObjectBase](xref:@ActiproUIRoot.Serialization.XmlObjectBase).
 This base class provides several helper methods like converting `Point`, `Size`, and `Rect` objects to and from strings.
-It also defines a [Tag](xref:@ActiproUIRoot.Serialization.XmlObjectBase.Tag) property, useful for persisting custom data via the serialization and deserialization events that fire (see below).
+It also defines a [Tag](xref:@ActiproUIRoot.Serialization.XmlObjectBase.Tag) property, useful for persisting custom data via the serialization and deserialization events that are raised (see below).

 The serializable objects should start with `Xml` as a naming convention and be located within a `Serialization` child namespace.